jlockhar/GLASS-AI/README.md

 ## Benchmarking
 A set of H&E images of various sizes are included in each distribution of GLASS-AI in the `Demo Data` folder.
 Should you need to redownload the images, they are available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/).

 It is recommended that you try running GLASS-AI on some of these files before using your own data.
 Not only will this tell you if the installation worked correctly, but it will also allow you to benchmark the performance of GLASS-AI on your computer.
-Prior to distirbution GLASS-AI was tested on a few different systems using the default analysis options, and the results from these tests are provided below along with the hardware specifications of each computer.
+Prior to distribution GLASS-AI was tested on a few different systems using the default analysis options, and the results from these tests are provided below, along with the hardware specifications of each computer.

 > Image Name | Image Size  | PC 1 Time | PC 2 Time | Mac 1 Time | Mac 2 Time
 > ----------:|------------:|:---------:|:---------:|:----------:|:---------: